 Steve Booth: Foundation Governor

 As a Foundation Governor appointed by the Diocese of Salisbury, I am keen to encourage partnerships and greater communication within the school community.
-I am a member of the Curriculum & Foundation and Headteacher Performance Management committees as well as the Chesil Education Partnership Link Governor.
+I am a member of the Curriculum & Foundation and Headteacher Performance Management committees.
 My term of office expires in 2019.

 I am married with two children who previously attended the school, and have lived in Weymouth for the last 24 years.
 I have previously served as a governor for over six years.